© Copyright 2015-2018 Yusmar Yahaya

 However, if you are only experiencing the flight as a passenger then the charges for each flight would be in the range of RM220 to RM250 for 10-15 minutes flight.
 During the flight, it is often that you will be given a GoPro to be used for recording your flight and perhaps taking several selfie photos in the air! (we suggests you to bring your own microSD card or make sure yor phone has enough storage space to transfer the video over).

-Department of Civil Aviation (DCA) representative states that any flying objects (identified or unidentified) exceeding the 7kg weight limit shall be flown by a certified pilot and requires a valid flying license from recognised certifying body (though this is heavily disputed as the official documentation of this rule remains elusive and currently it is based only from word of mouth).
+Department of Civil Aviation (DCA) rule book states that any flying objects (identified or unidentified) exceeding the 7kg weight limit shall be flown by a certified pilot and requires a valid flying license from recognised certifying body.

-So with this ruling if exists, paragliding equipment falls under the DCA regulation that all pilots shall possess a valid paragliding license or proficiency ratings card to fly in Malaysia.
-This motion was generally supported by most of us not due to the reason of imposition or national regulation but rather because of compliance to insurance requirements.
+So with this ruling, paragliding equipment falls under the DCA regulation that all pilots shall possess a valid paragliding license or proficiency ratings card to fly in Malaysia.
+This motion was enhanced in support by pilots for compliance to insurance requirements.

 As long as the license or proficiency ratings card is from among the list of agencies that are recognised internationally, then you do not require further additional license to fly in Malaysia.